 - Work procedures that should be followed to assure protection when cleaning hazardous chemical spills and leaks.

 - How to read and interpret the information on both labels and SDS and how employees may obtain additional hazard information.

 Retraining will be conducted when the hazards change or when a new hazard is introduced into the workplace or work area.
-The Director of Risk, Compliance, and Security is responsible for coordinating with Human Resources the initial employee training.
+The Director of Risk, Compliance, and Security is responsible for coordinating with Employee Relations the initial employee training.
 The Director of Facilities is responsible for coordinating training for employees when new chemicals are introduced into the work area or whenever there is new information about a chemical presently used in the workplace.

 The program or course instructors are responsible for instructing their students about the following aspects of hazardous materials safety for their work area:

 - Where the SDS for the chemicals are found in that work area and how to understand them.

 - How to read chemical labels.

 - How to safely handle the chemicals, including learning about special protection and special precautions.